seancdavis/seancdavis-com/www/src/pages/content-for-developers.md

 ### Hire Me

-Sean is also available for hire for content-specific tasks.
-Details on the preferred arrangement, work, and payment can be found on [the _hire me_ page](/hire-me/)
+Sean is also available for hire for project-based work on a limited basis.
+Details on the preferred arrangement, work, and payment can be found on [the _hire me_ page](/hire-me/).